smelskiyd/otus-c-2021-09-Smelskiy/hw11-ParsingLogs/README.md

 1. Input directory path;
 2. Number of threads to parallel the program;

+# Dependencies:
+The program uses Homework-3 MyHashMap library, so you should also build this.

 # Implementation:
 Each thread is actively trying to get the mutex over any file.